-The Audit Committee consists of John Govett and Keith Benham.
+The Audit Committee currently consists of Keith Benham.
 The Audit Committee meets at least twice a year.
 The Committee provides a forum for reporting by the Group's external auditor and consideration of internal audit reports.
 Meetings are also attended, by invitation, by Robert Peel and Nick Parrish.